4.) Truth 4: Bradley

 She nods.
 Yeah– you do that here.
 Everyone does.

 My best friend’s dead, you say–

 I mean– he died a long time ago.
+You pause.
 I don’t know why I just said that.

 She let’s you sit with it.